AhsanPhero2022/framerMotion-landingPage/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite and Framer Motion

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a simple animation landing page, I just learning framer motion properly.
+This landing page you can use for your Electric shop, modile shop and laptop repaire shop.

 Currently, two official plugins are available: